onap/sdc/docs/onboardingpackages.rst

 templates in the package can have any name.
 All  environment files that are included in the package must have the same name as its corresponding yaml file with a .env file extension.

-An example of a simple heat package stucture is a zip archive containing the following 3 files
+An example of a simple heat package structure is a zip archive containing the following 3 files

 - base_vFW.yaml   (heat template)
 - base_vFW.env    (corresponding environment file)